siiftun1857/istrolid-magnux-documents/modifiers.md

 Units will consider anything is their allies, even if they are enemies at the same time.
 This cause energy transfer to charge them.

-## filed_location_fixed
+## random_filed_location
 > tags:  gameplayImpact
-> info: Units will be field at the centre of their spawn.
+> info: Units will be field at a random location in their spawn.

-Fielded units will appear at the centre of their spawn, rather than a random location in spawn.
+Fielded units will appear at a random location in spawn, rather than the centre of their spawn.

 ## 1k_builder
 > tags: gameplayImpact